PlayVS is halfway to recruiting every state into its global esports community – TechCrunch

 Parnell offered the following metaphor to explain what the company aspired to.

-“Imagine if there was one basketball court, and every kid who ever wanted to play basketball, whether it’s on behalf of their school, or pick up, or some sort of tournament, that’s the court that they had to play on,” he said.
+“Imagine if there was one basketball court, and every kid who ever wanted to play basketball, whether it’s on behalf of their school, or pick-up, or some sort of tournament, that’s the court that they had to play on,” he said.
 “That’s what we’re building.”

 Sure, it sounds a little bit like a monopoly on hoops, but the problem right now is that there really isn’t a shared court at all.
 Esports is wildly disorganized at that level, if it’s organized at all (and let’s be honest, even at the pro level it’s a bit of a jumble).
-PlayVS wants to provide the connective tissue so that there’s one place that both players and administrators go to when it comes to inter-school competitive gaming.
+PlayVS wants to provide the connective tissue so that there’s one place that both players and administrators go when it comes to inter-school competitive gaming.

 Parnell explained that the last year has been about learning the ropes and establishing a presence in the also quite confusing world of state school systems.

 “We certainly built the base of the business on the partnership with the NFHS — essentially the NCAA of high schools, they govern and write the rules for our high school sports,” he said.
-But then individual relationships need to be established with districts, financial programs, state leaders, and of course the game publishers themselves, which are understandably eager to connect with the younger generation of gamers.
+But then individual relationships need to be established with districts, financial programs, state leaders and of course the game publishers themselves, which are understandably eager to connect with the younger generation of gamers.

 So far schools in 23 states have signed up, and Parnell said they’re on track to get every state in the union on board by 2022.